-Recycling Your Traxxas iD® NiMH Battery
+Recycling Traxxas iD® NiMH Batteries

 Traxxas strongly encourages you to recycle iD® NiMH batteries when they reach the end of their useful life.
-Do not throw your battery in the trash.
+Do not throw batteries in the trash.
 All Traxxas iD® NiMH battery packs display the RBRC (Rechargeable Battery Recycling Corporation) icon, indicating they are recyclable.
 To find a recycling center near you, ask your local hobby dealer or visit www.call2recycle.org.